microsoft/RTVS-docs/index.md

 ## About this release

-**THANK YOU** for trying out this second preview release of R Tools for Visual Studio (RTVS)!
+**THANK YOU** for trying out this third preview release of R Tools for Visual Studio (RTVS)!
 We welcome your feedback and comments; we're actively monitoring our [Github issue tracker](https://github.com/microsoft/RTVS/issues) and triage new incoming issues every Friday.